-If an Internet Control Message Protocol (ICMP) message is passed through NAT, there is not only the outer IP header to consider, but also the ICMP payload.
-Most ICMP messages contain part of the original IP packet in the body of the message, so for the NAT to behave as transparently as possible, the IP address of the IP header contained in the data part of the ICMP packet should be modified according to the NAT binding state, as well as the IP header Checksum field of this inner packet header.
+If an ICMP message is passed through NAT, there is not only the outer IP header to consider, but also the ICMP payload.
+Most ICMP messages contain part of the original IP packet in the body of the message, so for the NAT to behave as transparently as possible the IP address of the IP header contained in the data part of the ICMP packet should be modified according to the NATs' binding state, as well as the IP header checksum field of this inner packet header.

-NATs and IP Fragmentation
+4.3 NATs and IP Fragmentation

 NATs that use bindings that include both address and port values do not have a clear and uniform response to fragments of an IP packet.
-The TCP or UDP header is resident only in the initial IP fragment, and subsequent IP packet fragments do not contain a copy of the transport layer packet header.
+The TCP or UDP header is only resident in the initial IP fragment, and subsequent IP packet fragments do not contain a copy of the transport layer packet header.

-Some NATs attempt packet reassembly as if they were the end host, and they perform the NAT translation only when the original IP packet has been reassembled.
-Of course the reassembled packet may be too large to be forwarded onward, and the NAT may be forced to further fragment the packet.
-The interplay between this behaviour and various forms of path Maximum Transmission Unit (MTU) discovery become a source of frustration.
+Some NATs attempt packet reassembly as if it were the end host, and only perform the NAT translation once the original IP packet has been reassembled.
+Of course the reassembled packet my be too large to be forwarded onward, and the NAT may be forced to further fragment the packet.
+The interplay between this behaviour and various forms of path MTU discovery become a source of frustration.

-Other NAT packet fragmentation behaviours do not attempt packet reassembly, but rely on a stored packet fragment translation state that directs the translation to be performed on subsequent packet fragments after the initial packet header translation has been performed on the initial IP packet fragment.

-This form of behaviour has weaknesses in terms of out-of-order fragments, when following fragments are received by the NAT prior to the initial IP packet fragment, and in such cases the NAT often has little choice but to silently discard the out-of-order fragment as untranslatable.
+Other NAT packet fragmentation behaviours do not attempt packet reassembly, but rely on a stored packet fragment translation state that directs the translation to be performed on subsequent packet fragments once the initial packet header translation has been performed on the initial IP packet fragment.
+This form of behaviour has weaknesses in terms of out of order fragments, when following fragments are received by the NAT prior to the initial IP packet fragment, and in such cases the NAT often has little choice but to silently discard the out of order fragment as untranslateable.

-NATs and Application Level Gateways
+4.4 NATs and Application Level Gateways

 This brings up one of the more vexing questions regarding NAT behaviour, namely, should the NAT include knowledge of the payload of certain applications?
-Numerous applications, including FTP and the DNS resolution protocol, include IP addresses within the payload of the application.
-In an effort to achieve complete transparency of operation, some NATs have included Application Level Gateway (ALG) functionality for certain applications so that this use of IP addresses in the payload can be detected and altered according to the current NAT translation bindings.
+A number of applications, including $\it ftp$ and the domain name system's resolution protocol include IP addresses within the payload of the application.
+In an effort to achieve complete transparency of operation some NATs have included applications level gateway (ALG) functionality for certain applications so that this use of IP addresses in the payload can be detected and altered according to the current NAT translation bindings.

-The case of ICMP represents one of the simpler forms of gateway functionality, because it can be performed in the same manner as the basic NAT transform, on a per-packet basis while attempting to maintain retained session state.
-Payload transformations in the case of a TCP-based application have implications in terms of requiring subsequent alteration of TCP sequence numbers, length fields, and even the repacketization of the payload data stream, given that the data transform required by the address change may imply a change of payload length.
+The case of ICMP represents one of the simpler forms of gateway functionality, as it can be performed in the same manner as the basic NAT transform, on a per packet with attempting to maintain retained session state.
+Payload transformations in the case of a TCP-based application will have implications in terms of requiring subsequent alteration of TCP sequence numbers, length fields and even the repacketization of the payload data stream, given that the data transform required by the address change may imply a change of payload length.

-Some units attempt to combine the functionality of a NAT with that of an ALG, such that the NAT is an active intermediary in the transport session.
-This allows the NAT/ALG to perform "deep" inspection of the packets, and use both application protocol knowledge and perapplication-session retained state in order to apply the NAT binding transforms to the application payload as well as to the outer IP packet header.
+Some units attempt to combine the functionality of a NAT with that of an Application Level Gateway (ALG), such that the NAT is an active intermediary in the transport session.
+This allows the NAT/ALG to perform "deep" inspection of the packets, and use both application protocol knowledge and perapplication-session retained state in order to apply the NAT's binding transforms to the application's payload as well as to the outer IP packet header.